 The form only requires the signature of the Principal, and an acknowledgment by the Principal made before a Notary Public.
 The agent does not need to sign the form and no witnesses are required in Colorado.
 Other states may require the signature of the agent or witnesses.

-Sample POA Form
+Sample Power Of Attorney Form

 The sample statutory form also includes instructions for the agent, to help them understand their role, powers, and duties.
 The agent must keep a record of the actions performed on behalf of the principal.
 See our article on keeping an agent record for a POA.